 To successfully log into or access a device or software application secured by the two-factor method you will need two pieces of information readily available.
 You may have noticed that if you have an account under one of the above-listed parties that you have had to supply a phone number or separate email address when you sign up.
-If you login incorrectly too many times or if you have chosen to enable two-factor authentication at every login, you will receive a text message or email containing a key that is required to continue with the login process.
+If you login incorrectly too many times or if you have chosen to enable MFA at every login, you will receive a text message or email containing a key that is required to continue with the login process.

-Two-factor authentication can be implemented into your business or application to secure vital information stored on a workstation or smart phone and even securing software from unauthorized access.
+MFA can be implemented into your business or application to secure vital information stored on a workstation or smart phone and even securing software from unauthorized access.
 This method can be used for more than just emails and text messages.

-Examples of authentication methods are finger prints, key cards, facial and even voice recognition.
+Examples of authentication methods are fingerprints, key cards, facial and even voice recognition.
 Other methods are sometimes used, but these are the most common.
 Authentication does not protect against malware, Ransomware, or social engineering.
 This type of attack can be actively prevented with the proper antivirus and employee training.